cursive/whisperings/README.md

 # Whispering

-A beautiful and intuitive macOS application built with SwiftUI.
+A beautiful and intuitive macOS application built with SwiftUI and WhisperKit.

 ## Requirements

-- macOS 13.0+
+- macOS 14.0+
-- Xcode 14.0+
+- Xcode 16.0+
-- Swift 5.7+
+- Swift 6.0+

 ## Installation